-Developing a team of risk-takers is challenging foremost because culture is a bad dog: it resists direct efforts to train it.
+Developing a team of risk-takers is challenging foremost because culture is a bad dog: it resists efforts to train it.
 Posters on the wall don’t create a team’s culture, nor do mandates, hoodies, slideshows, or mission statements.

 People follow incentives, systems, and other people.
 So to foster your risk-takers, you must:

 - Hire people that are weird and endearing.

 - Expect modeling from the experienced people on the team